kaluabentes/country-info-app/README.md

-# Country Info App
+# React Countries Challengue

-A simple application built for the challengue.
+A simple countries app that lists and details every country built with React.js

 ## Requirements